 What is SDLC?

-One of the fundamental procedures of developing software in step by step manner is by following the Software Development Life Cycle (SDLC).
+One of the fundamental procedures of developing software in a step by step manner is by following the Software Development Life Cycle (SDLC).
 SDLC is a popular practice that is followed by different organizations for designing and developing high-quality software applications.
 It acts as a framework that holds some specific tasks to be achieved at every phase during the software development progression.
 This article will give you deep insight into the need for software development in various stages of SDLC.

 Phases of the Software Development Life Cycle